 Your draft should be a complete project proposal written to the best of your ability.
-As you can see above, the majority of the points for this assignment will be allocated to the draft.

 The following is the format for your project proposal, which you must follow.

 Google Docs:

 Through BoxerApps you have available to you Google Docs.
 This is an online office suite that allows you to share your documents with other people.
 You need to write your proposal using Google Docs and share it with me (ShereenKhoja@gmail.com).